Frequently Asked Questions

 How much does counselling cost?

-Sessions are paid for by cheque at the end of the month, or by cash on a weekly basis.
+Sessions are paid for by BACS at the end of the month, or by cash on a weekly basis.

 How quickly can I be seen?

-Christine will respond to your call within 24 – 48 hours.
-It is usually possible to be seen within a week – especially if you can come for an assessment within normal office hours.
+Christine aims to respond to you contacting her within 24 – 48 hours.
+It is usually possible to be seen within a week – depending upon mutual availability.
+If you leave a phone message please ensure you leave your number clearly.

 Who can be seen?